-How bad is the problem?
-The most recent sources I have seen estimate that in the best circumstances -- in well-managed catteries -- 15 percent to 27 percent of kittens die before they are nine weeks old.
+The most recent sources I have seen estimate that even in the best circumstances — in well-managed catteries — 15 percent to 27 percent of kittens die before they are nine weeks old.

-It should come as no surprise that foster kittens do not meet the necessary criteria to be included in best-case-scenario statistics.
+It should come as no surprise that foster kittens don’t make the best-case-scenario statistics.
 Being orphaned or abandoned at an early age, with no prospect of a father in the picture under any circumstances, hardly gives an individual a leg up in life.
 Mortality among litters of foster kittens can be devastatingly high.
 It is not uncommon for death rates to reach 100 percent.

-Why does this happen?
-And, more important, what can be done to prevent it?
+And, more important, what can you do to prevent fading kitten syndrome?

 The word “syndrome” should be a tip off.
 Fading kitten syndrome is not a single entity; rather, it describes a large number of problems and conditions that can cause death in young kittens.

 Related: 7 Things to Do If You Find an Orphaned Kitten

 Most kittens who die from fading kitten syndrome appear to get sick and die suddenly.
 However, with a few exceptions (such as hypothermia and trauma), the problem generally builds gradually but is very difficult to detect until a crisis develops.
 I am sorry to say that the prognosis for kittens in crisis is poor.
 Therefore, the key to reducing fatality from fading kitten syndrome is early detection of subtle problems before a crisis occurs.